 Our "Lessons Learned" is a must-read for citizens who are trying to navigate town and political processes.

 We want to share the lessons that we learned and start a conversation about how Chapel Hill can improve its public process, both for publicly funded and private projects.

 In addition to documenting the unfinished business and the facts about this particular project and process, we provide useful information for other citizens and neighborhoods in their attempt to be heard and represented.

 Nothing is more powerful than hearing the story first hand, complete with detailed facts and records.

 IFC's Neighbor Plan

-Copyright © A Better Site - Advocating for Public Process for the new men's shelter in the Homestead Park Area of Chapel Hill, NC.
+Copyright © A Better Site - Advocating for Public Process for the new Chapel Hill Men's Homeless Shelter in the Homestead Park Area.
 All rights reserved.